Opisthocomidae – Hoatzin

 Hoatzin Opisthocomus hoazin ©Murray Foubister (Creative Commons) Website

-The Opisthocomidae is a group of birds, the only named family within the order Opisthocomiformes.
-The only living representative is the hoatzin (Opisthocomus hoazin) which lives in the Amazon and the Orinoco delta in South America.
+The Opisthocomidae is a non-passerine family of birds, the only family within the order Opisthocomiformes.
+The only living representative of which is the Hoatzin Opisthocomus hoazin, which lives in the Amazon and the Orinoco deltas.
 Several fossil species have been identified, including one from Africa and another in Europe.
 It is also known as the stinkbird, or Canje pheasant, and is a species of tropical bird found in swamps, riparian forests, and mangroves of the Amazon and the Orinoco Delta in South America.
 It is notable for having chicks that possess claws on two of their wing digits.

-It is the only member of the genus Opisthocomus (Ancient Greek: ‘wearing long hair behind’, referring to its large crest), which in turn is the only extant genus in the family Opisthocomidae.
+It is the only member of the genus Opisthocomus – meaning ‘wearing long hair behind’, referring to its large crest, which in turn is the only extant genus in the family and order.
 The taxonomic position of this family has been greatly debated, and is still far from clear.

-The hoatzin is pheasant-sized, with a total length of 65 centimetres, and a long neck and small head.
-It has an unfeathered blue face with maroon eyes, and its head is topped by a spiky, rufous crest.
+The Hoatzin is pheasant-sized, with a total length of 65 centimetres, and a long neck and small head.
+It has an un-feathered blue face with maroon eyes, and its head is topped by a spiky, rufous crest.
 The long, sooty-brown tail is broadly tipped buff.
 The upper parts are dark, sooty-brown-edged buff on the wing coverts, and streaked buff on the mantle and nape.
-The under parts are buff, while the crissum (the undertail coverts surrounding the cloaca), primaries, underwing coverts and flanks are rich rufous-chestnut, but this is mainly visible when it opens its wings.
+The under parts are buff, while the crissum (the undertail coverts surrounding the cloaca), primaries, underwing coverts and flanks are rich rufous-chestnut, but this is mainly visible only when birds open their wings.

-It is a noisy species, with a variety of hoarse calls, including groans, croaks, hisses and grunts.
+It is also a noisy species, with a variety of hoarse calls, including groans, croaks, hisses and grunts.
 These calls are often associated with body movements, such as wing spreading.
-Calls are used to maintain contact between individuals in groups, warn of threats and intruders and by chicks begging for food.
+Calls are used to maintain contact between individuals in groups; to warn of threats or intruders as well as by chicks when begging for food.

 Hoatzin Opisthocomus hoazin